yannart/docker-compose-demo/README.md

 * **jboss**: App "task-viewer" running on Jboss 5.1.0GA with Java 6.
 The image is based on Centos 6.7.
 The application is downloaded from "https://github.com/yannart/task-viewer.git" and compiled with Maven when the Docker image is built.
 * **webapp**: App "task-manager-app" running as an executable jar with an embedded Tomcat server on Java 8.
 The image is based on last version available of Centos 6.7.
 The application is downloaded from "https://github.com/yannart/task-manager-app.git" and compiled with Maven when the Docker image is built.
 * **mysql**: MySQL server based on official Docker image, loads initial SQL script at first execution to prepare the schema required by the applications.
-* **elasticsearch**: Elasticsearch container using the last Elasticsearch official image.
+* **elasticsearch** and **elasticsearchbis**: Elasticsearch containers using the last Elasticsearch official image.
+The two containers are used to form an Elasticsearch cluster.
 * **activemq**: Last version available of webcenter/activemq Docker image.

 ### Install Docker Toolbox for Windows